andy1764/ComBatFamily/README.md

 ```

 ## 2. Usage
 Vignettes are provided for both the ComBat family `comfam` and the CovBat family `covfam`.
-The package needs to be installed with the following options:
+To install with vignettes, first install the suggested dependencies then run:

 ```
-devtools::install_github("andy1764/ComBatFamily", build_vignettes = FALSE)
+devtools::install_github("andy1764/ComBatFamily", build_vignettes = TRUE)
 ```

-Then, vignettes can be accessed via
+Vignettes can then be accessed via

 ```
 vignette("comfam")